CPerscheid/Comprior/docs/source/installation.rst

         python3 pipeline.py --config ../../configs/exampleconfig.ini

-* Check your results in *data/results/example* - see :ref:`outputStructure` for where to find what results.
+* Check your results in *data/results/example* - see :ref:`outputStructure` for where to find what results and :ref:`plotsexplained` for a more detailed explanation on the generated plots.

 .. _dockerrun: